Blinken returns to Mideast in push for hostage deal and postwar plan for Gaza, but obstacles loom

 Israel and Lebanon's powerful Hezbollah militant group trade fire across the border on a daily basis, and in recent weeks apparent Israeli strikes have killed senior Hezbollah commanders.

 A drone attack launched by Iran-backed militants killed three U.S. soldiers near the Jordan-Syria border last week, prompting a wave of retaliatory U.S. strikes.
-The United States and Britain have also carried out strikes on the Iran-backed Houthi rebels in Yemen in response to their attacks on international shipping in the Red Sea.
+The United States and Britain have also carried out strikes on the Iran-backed Houthi rebels in Yemen in response to their attacks on international shipping in the Red Sea, which the rebels portray as a blockade of Israel.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press journalist Melanie Lidman in Jerusalem contributed.
+Associated Press writers Josef Federman and Melanie Lidman in Jerusalem contributed.

 Follow AP’s coverage of the Israel-Hamas war at https://apnews.com/hub/israel-hamas-war